 Your UK/EU tuition fees are paid (international candidates will need to pay remaining fees).

-Be part of the multi award winning Centre for Global Eco-Innovation within a cohort of talented graduates working on exciting business-led research.
-The Centre was declared “The outstanding knowledge exchange and commercialisation initiative in the UK”.
+Be part of the multi award winning Centre for Global Eco-Innovation within a cohort of talented graduates working on exciting business-led R&D.

-This project is based at Lancaster University, so you will gain your PhD from a Top Ten University, recognised as The Times and Sunday Times University of the Year 2018 and International University of the Year 2020.
-You will also work alongside colleagues at partner institutions across the North West.
+The Centre is based at Lancaster University, so you will gain your PhD from a Top Ten University, recognised as The Sunday Times University of the Year 2018 and International University of the Year 2020.

 Finish in a strong position to enter a competitive job market in the UK and overseas or progress on to further study.

-This project is part funded by the European Regional Development Fund and is subject to confirmation of funding.
+This project is part funded by the European Regional Development Fund.

 © 2020 Centre for Global Eco-Innovation